Atezolizumab in Treating Patients with Cancer following Adoptive Cell Transfer

 V. To evaluate survival outcomes and progression free survival using irRC and RECIST v1.1, or other tumor-specific criteria.

 Patients receive atezolizumab intravenously (IV) over 30- 60 minutes on day 1.
-Courses repeat every 21 days for a total of 17 doses over up to 12 months in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 21 days for a total of 17 doses over up to 12 months in the absence of disease progression or unacceptable toxicity.
+Patients undergo computed tomography (CT), magnetic resonance imaging (MRI), and biopsy on study.
+Patients also undergo blood sample collection on study.

 After completion of study treatment, patients are followed up at 4 weeks, 8 weeks, and then every 3 months thereafter.